eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 ![](img/front-show.gif)

-In this Tutorial we will set up Ditto, connect an Arduino to it (via mqtt) and build a small front end app to show telemetry data exposed by the Arduino and to control the Arduino via Ditto Messages.
+In this tutorial we will set up Eclipse-Ditto, connect a microcontroller (Arduino) to it, build a small webapp to control and to show telemetry data exposed by the microcontroller.

-We will use an Octopus Board with an ESP8266 on it.
+We will use an Octopus-board with an ESP8266 on it.
 It has several sensors built in, but for simplicity we will just use it's temperature and altitude sensor.
-To show the functionality of Ditto Messages we will control a LED on the Octopus Board.
+To show the functionality of Eclipse-Ditto messages, we will switch on/switch off a LED on the Octopus-board trough it.

-The front-end will show all things contained under a specific namespace and let us modify a selected thing respectively send messages to it.
+Furthermore, the webapp will show all things contained under a specific namespace, listen to server sent events, let us modify a selected thing and also send messages to it.

 ## Setting up ditto